git/git.github.io/rev_news/drafts/edition-31.md

 this formatting to just affect the patch that is currently worked on or rather a pre-commit hook".

-Brandon later agreed with improving the documentation once his patch would not be an RFC anymore.
+Brandon later agreed to improve the documentation once his patch would not be an RFC anymore.

-Junio Hamano, the Git maintainer, thanked Brandon for compiling a sensible set of rule, though he stressed that developers should have "a shared notion of how these rules are to be used" to avoid "unpleasant consequences" like:
+Junio Hamano, the Git maintainer, thanked Brandon for compiling a sensible set of rules, though he stressed that developers should have "a shared notion of how these rules are to be used" to avoid "unpleasant consequences" like:

 - "unwanted code churn on existing codebase, only for the sake of satisfying the formatting rules"
 - "far more style-only critique to patches posted on the list" by readers "running the tool to nitpick other people's patches"

-    - when "human aesthetics judgement" is necessary to overrule mechanical rule
+- when "human aesthetics judgement" is necessary to overrule mechanical rules

-Junio also commented the content of the patch especially the "ColumnLimit: 80" settings to limit code lines to 80 columns where he repeated that it is "important to give a guideline on what to do when lines in your code goes over this limit".
+Junio also commented the content of the patch especially the "ColumnLimit: 80" settings to limit code lines to 80 columns where he repeated that it is "important to give a guideline on what to do when lines in your code exceed this limit".

 Brandon replied to Junio that the unwanted code churn "is an issue when you have an inconsistent code base such as ours" and that he